-This project, at 137-168 York Street, will build 5 affordable owner-occupied live/work units and 4 market-rate units.
+This project, at 137-168 York Street, built 5 affordable owner-occupied live/work units and 4 market-rate units.
 The project is being led by the North Limestone Community Development Corporation, with funding from the LFUCG Affordable Housing Trust, ArtPlace America, Traditional Bank, and The Knight Foundation.

 The purpose of this project is to provide affordable, well-built, energy-efficient, and flexible units on lots previously occupied by vacant or condemned houses.
 The builder is Crawford Builders, with Yeiser Structural and Pyramid Engineering providing structural engineering services on 137 and 168 York, respectively.

 These 9 units are implement the Planned Unit Development-2 zoning that North Limestone CDC created and passed into law in 2014/2015.
 This zoning is a demonstration of how this PUD tool can be used to provide flexibility of use through innovative new use definitions as well as facilitating a return to a way of life that was common before formal single-use zoning was implemented in Lexington in the mid-20th century, when it was not uncommon for someone to work out of their home.
 J.W.
 Miller's ledger, found in 128 York and dating to the 1940s, documenting his radio repair business, is evidence of this.
 And so we see this PUD-2 as a demonstration of how tools in the existing system can be utilized to facilitate financial self-empowerment, entrepreneurialism, and a wide range of small-scale uses that contribute to a finely-grained vibrancy that speaks to place.